THE GOSPEL OF MATTHEW

 Answer: He feared Herod's son Archelaus and the angel told him to go the Nazareth in the Galilee.

-When Herod died, the Romans honored Herod's will and appointed his son Archelaus to rule from Jerusalem as entharch over the regions of Judea, Samaria, and Idumea, while Herod's son Herod Antipas became tetrarch of the Galilee and Perea.
+When Herod died, the Romans honored Herod's will and appointed his son Archelaus to rule from Jerusalem as enthnarch over the regions of Judea, Samaria, and Idumaea, while Herod's son Herod Antipas became tetrarch of the Galilee and Perea.
 Archelaus was every bit as cunning and cruel as his father but with none of his father's administrative skills.
 He ruled Judea for only about 2 years before the Romans removed him and made Judea a Roman province administrated by a Roman procurator under the Roman governor of Syria.

 Verse 23 is the fourth fulfillment formula statement in Matthew's Gospel, but this passage has mystified Biblical scholars since there is no clear text in the Old Testament which states the Messiah would be called a Nazorean.
 However, unlike the other quotes, which refer to what is spoken by "the prophet," this passage does not refer to a single prophet but to "what had been spoken through the prophets," plural; and therefore, Matthew may not be referring to a single text but to a larger theme in the prophetic texts.
 He may also be making a word-play on the Hebrew word netzer, which means "branch" and may be the root word for Nazareth in Hebrew, which is Nazara/Nasrat.
 Netzer, "branch" is a Messianic title, most notably in the prophetic passage in Isaiah 11:1: But a shoot shall sprout from the stump of Jesse, and from his roots a bud [netzer] shall blossom.